 Regardless of your criteria, it won’t take long to find a peanut butter that satisfies your cravings.
 At BestReviews, we’re pleased to offer a shopping guide that can help inform your decision.
 Keep reading before you add a peanut butter tub to your cart.

-The popularity of peanuts can be traced back to 1500 BC in South America where Incas used peanuts as social offerings and ground the nuts with corn maize as a beverage.
+The popularity of peanuts can be traced back to 1500 BC in South America where the Incas used peanuts as social offerings and ground the nuts with corn maize as a beverage.
 Peanuts weren’t commercially grown in North America until the 1800s.
 The nut’s popularity grew with the Civil War and the emergence of PT Barnum & Bailey Circus, where dry roasted peanuts were sold.
 John Harvey Kellogg may have created the first known peanut paste in the US during the late 1800s, initially meant for his older patients who had trouble swallowing solid foods.
 The inventor George Washington Carver helped increase the peanut’s popularity by finding over 300 uses for them, including peanut butter.
-Today, peanuts are one of the United States’ most popular cash crops, thanks in part to peanut butter and its presence in snacks, baked goods, and on grocery store shelves.
+Today, peanuts are one of the United States’ most popular cash crops, thanks in part to peanut butter and its presence in snacks, in baked goods, and on grocery store shelves.

 Peanuts are grown in Asia, Africa, Australia, North America, and South America.
 The United States, incidentally, grows about 10% of the world’s peanuts.
 Peanut butter is relatively easy to manufacture.
 A large volume of peanuts are ground to a medium fineness in an industrial grinder, then into smaller pieces in a second industrial grinder.
 For chunky peanut butter, manufacturers may modify the grinding intensity or add some larger peanut pieces.
 While the peanuts are grinding, ingredients such as salt, sugar, and oil are added to the mix.